- Posted On: January 27, 2012

 These medications increase fertility by stimulating ovulation through the release of gonadotropins from the pituitary gland.
 They often accompany other treatments.

-Medication that helps the body process insulin better can help treat PCOS, as can fertility drugs that increase production of female hormones.
+Medication that helps the body process insulin better can help treat PCOS, as can fertility drugs that increase the production of female hormones.
 Weight loss also benefits some women.

 Treatments not involving medication include: